 - Contact the CSEAS if you wish to discuss how you can support your staff - Inform staff about the CSEAS and the contact details of the relevant EAO so that they can choose to avail of one-to-one support - Avail of CSEAS one-to-one support yourself if you need to - Where a death in the workplace is sudden or in extremely tragic circumstances e.g. suicide or road traffic accident, the CSEAS can support you in responding to this critical incident.
-For further information please see the section Workplace Critical Incidents in this guide.
+For further information see section on Workplace Critical Incidents in this guide.

-Civil Service Circular 01/2017 Bereavement Leave in the Civil Service
+Circular 01/2017 Bereavement Leave in the Civil Service